shawnanuptra/flash-card-express/readme.md

 4. Run `npm run start`.
 This will run `nodemon server.js` in the terminal to start up the Express server (look at the "scripts" in `package.json`). `nodemon` restarts the server on every change in the directory (file save).
 This will eliminate the need to restart the Express server after every change.
 5. Run the root `index.html` with Live Server by right-clicking the file, and selecting `Open with Live Server`.
 Similar to `nodemon`, Live Server just helps in development for enabling the _hot reload_ feature.

 And you're all setup!
 The files are filled with comments such as `TODO:` as hints.
 These serve as guides to aid in your development.

-Have fun!
+## Notes

+1. Aim to tackle the baseline functionalities before the optionals.
+2. Remember to test your app!
+Make sure all inputs are validated - users tend to be unexpectable.